dubiousdavid/example/README.md

 # example

 An alternative to adding example fn calls in comment blocks.
 Simply wrap an example fn call in a call to the example macro and run `shex` in the REPL.
-See [example-prod](https://github.com/dubiousdavid/example-prod) for notes on using in production.
+See [example-prod](https://github.com/dubiousdavid/example-prod) for notes on how to turn calls to `ex` and `describe` to comment blocks for use in production.

 ## Installation